2021–2026 NCAA conference realignment: Ivy League

 Since its formal founding in 1954, the Ivy League has never had a membership change, and this realignment cycle has been no exception.
 However, the Ivies announced a significant change in men's wrestling in December 2023.

 The Eastern Intercollegiate Wrestling Association (EIWA) had been founded in 1904, with competition starting the next year, by four Ivy schools (Columbia, Penn, Princeton, Yale; all but Yale were members in 2023–24).
 Over time, the EIWA would expand beyond the Ivies to include many other programs in the northeastern U.S. Through 2023–24, all Ivy League members that sponsored varsity men's wrestling competed in the EIWA.
 While Ivy champions were extrapolated from results of dual meets between Ivy members, the Ivies competed for NCAA tournament berths as part of the EIWA.
 On December 19, 2023, the Ivy League announced it would launch its own conference championship meet starting in the 2024–25 season, ending its relationship of more than a century with the EIWA.
-With six members, the Ivies will have their own automatic NCAA tournament bid for the first time.
+With six members, the Ivies gained their own automatic NCAA tournament bid for the first time.
 The EIWA retained 11 members and its own automatic bid.

 Patriot League

 Like the Ivy League, the Patriot League has seen no change to its core membership in this cycle.
 However, the conference's football league added a member in 2025 with the arrival of Richmond, which was a Patriot League member in women's golf before Richmond's primary conference, the A-10, started sponsoring that sport in 2024–25.
 The Spiders became the first new member of Patriot League football since the arrival of Georgetown in 2001, and the Spiders' entry was the first change in Patriot League football membership since Towson left in 2004.
-A year later, Villanova and William & Mary will join as football associates.
+A year later, Villanova and William & Mary joined as football associates.